 The Corporation's inspection reviews include recommendations for curing deficiencies.
 The Corporation monitors those Developments which receive below average and unsatisfactory ratings in order to determine whether (i) required reports have been made and/or (ii) curative work has been undertaken and completed within a prescribed time frame.
 In order to cure deficiencies and thus improve the ratings of such Developments, the Corporation may advise the Mortgagor to request a drawdown on its respective reserve fund for replacements.
 If the reserves are not sufficient to cover the work required to improve a Development's rating or if the Corporation has determined that the low rating is due to Mortgagor neglect, the Corporation will meet with the Mortgagor to discuss corrective actions in all review reporting areas which include management practices, financial operations and vouchering procedures, as well as physical condition.
-For additional information concerning the Permanent Mortgage Loans and the related Developments, their respective physical inspection ratings and occupancy rates, and the Corporation's inspection procedures and rating categories, see "Appendix D-1-Table 1: Developments and Permanent Mortgage Loans Outstanding under the Program as of January 31, 2021," "Appendix D-3-Permanent Mortgage Loan Physical Inspection Ratings" and "Appendix D-4-Permanent Mortgage Loan Occupancy."
+For additional information concerning the Permanent Mortgage Loans and the related Developments, their respective physical inspection ratings and occupancy rates, and the Corporation's inspection procedures and rating categories, see "Appendix D-1-Table 1: Developments and Permanent Mortgage Loans Outstanding under the Program as of July 31, 2021," "Appendix D-3-Permanent Mortgage Loan Physical Inspection Ratings" and "Appendix D-4-Permanent Mortgage Loan Occupancy."
 In addition, the Corporation conducts an annual review of (i) the inspected Developments to monitor their financial condition and (ii) the Developments subsidized through the Section 8 program to monitor their financial management controls.

-In addition to the Corporation, CPC, which is an experienced mortgage loan servicer, services the mortgage loans underlying the 2014 Series B Participant Interest and the mortgage loans underlying the 2018 Series B Participant Interest.
-As of January 31, 2021, approximately 48 of the mortgage loans underlying the 2014 Series B Participant Interest (representing \$53,425,450 of the outstanding principal balance) are serviced by CPC and 56 of the mortgage loans underlying the 2014 Series B Participant Interest (representing \$21,470 of the outstanding principal balance).
-As of January 31, 2021, approximately 135 of the mortgage loans underlying the 2018 Series B Participant Interest (representing \$212,399,511 of the outstanding principal balance) are serviced by CPC and 160 of the mortgage loans underlying the 2018 Series B Participant Interest are serviced by the Corporation (representing \$212,399,511 of the outstanding principal balance) are serviced by the Corporation (representing \$212,399,511 of the outstanding principal balance).
-In addition to collecting mortgage payments, required escrows and reserves from the Mortgagors of the applicable Developments, CPC currently conducts annual physical inspections of the Developments that are subject to the mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest that it services.
-The Corporation currently conducts annual inspections of the Developments that it services that are subject to first mortgage liens.
+In addition to the Corporation, CPC, which is an experienced mortgage loan servicer, services the mortgage loans underlying the 2014 Series B Participant Interest.
+As of July 31, 2021, approximately 41 of the mortgage loans underlying the 2018 Series B Participant Interest (representing \$33,853,185 of the outstanding principal balance) are serviced by CPC and 55 of the mortgage loans underlying the 2014 Series B Participant Interest (representing \$21,864,139 of the outstanding principal balance).
+As of July 31, 2021, approximately 132 of the mortgage loans underlying the 2018 Series B Participant Interest (representing \$21,834,721 of the outstanding principal balance) are serviced by CPC and 160 of the mortgage loans underlying the 2018 Series B Participant Interest B Participant Interest B Participant Interest B Participant Interest (representing \$214,834,721 of the outstanding principal balance) are serviced by CPC and 160 of the mortgage loans underlying the 2018 Series B Participant Interest B Participant Interest

-In addition to any insurance coverage required by the applicable Supplemental Security provider, the Corporation requires property, liability, boiler and machinery, and fidelity insurance for the Mortgage

-Loans that it services (see "Appendix F-Description of Supplemental Security and Subsidy Programs- Supplemental Security-FHA Insurance Program-General").
+In addition to any insurance coverage required by the applicable Supplemental Security provider, the Corporation requires property, liability, boiler and machinery, and fidelity insurance for the Mortgage Loans that it services (see "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-FHA Insurance Program-General").
 Property insurance must cover at least the outstanding Mortgage Loan amount and lost rental value of at least one year's rental income at the Development.
-As of January 31, 2021, all such Developments were in compliance with the Corporation's insurance requirements.
-With respect to the mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest serviced by CPC, CPC has agreed to monitor, pursuant to servicing agreements, compliance by the applicable Mortgagor with the insurance requirements set forth in the loan documents related to such mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest.
+As of July 31, 2021, all such Developments were in compliance with the Corporation's insurance requirements.
+With respect to the mortgage loans underlying the 2014 Series B Participant Interest serviced by CPC, CPC has agreed to monitor, pursuant to servicing agreements, compliance by the applicable Mortgagor with the insurance requirements set forth in the loan documents related to such mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest.